Hatibagan

-Hatibagan is a neighbourhood of North Kolkata in Kolkata district in the Indian state of West Bengal.
+Hatibagan is a popular neighbourhood of North Kolkata in Kolkata district in the Indian state of West Bengal.

 Overview

 The area is under Shyampukur and Burtolla police stations.
 It is next to Shyambazar.
 The place is popular for its shops, markets, cinema halls and old theatres.
 No other places in Kolkata cover as many cinema & theatre halls as Hatibagan.
 One of the most popular and famous cinema halls here is the Star Theatre, with many people in North Kolkata choosing to watch films there instead of multiplexes because of its low ticket prices.
 Hatibagan is one of the oldest traditional markets in Kolkata city.
 One can buy typical Bengal silk and cotton saris here.
 Hatibagan broadly covers Ward No. 10 and 11 of Kolkata Municipal Corporation.

 This locality is also renowned for having some of the best Durga Puja committees in the city.Hatibagan Sarbojanin and Hatibagan Nabin Pally being the most notable ones.

 The Japanese had dropped a bomb at Hatibagan market during World War II but it did not explode.
 The major portion of the market was gutted in a fire on 22 March 2012.